JakeHumphries/gymshark-hacker-news/README.md

 ## Environment Variables

-There are a number of environment variables that are required.
+There are a number of environment variables that are required within the .env file in the root dir.

 To specify where the application runs: